-Actual innocence almost always means that you weren’t present at the time the crime was committed and always means you played no role in its commission.
+Actual innocence almost always means that you weren’t present at the time the crime was committed, and always means you played no role in its commission.
 Actual innocence means you didn’t do it.
-There must be a realistic possibility that new evidence can prove your innocence.
+There must also be a realistic possibility that new evidence can prove your innocence.
 For example, DNA testing may exonerate you.
 Similarly, investigation may prove that someone else committed the crime.

 If your request passes preliminary screening, a detailed questionnaire will be sent.
 When we receive your completed questionnaire, we will send you a letter letting you know that your application has been received.
 We thoroughly review each application and examine the relevant records.

-Minnesota Innocence Project
+Innocence Project of Minnesota

 1536 Hewitt Avenue